Skip to content

 PyPI Environment Configuration

-Due to its design, pip does not support reading credentials from a file.
+Due to its design, pip does not support reading credentials from a separate file by default.
 Credentials can be supplied as part of the URL.
-The password can be omitted (with the preceding colon), and in this case, the user will be prompted to enter credentials interactively.

 [global]